 - rename its executable file (e. g.

 - put the stub application to its place and name it as the original file (

 So, not the original application will then start, but the stub application that closes itself immediately, which is equivalent to disabling autostart of the original application.
-If, as a result, Windows would stop to work, it’s possible to restore the original file just by removal of the stub application and renaming the original file back using, for example, an alternative operating system.
+If, as a result, Windows would stop to work, it’s possible to restore the original file just by removing the stub application and renaming the original file back using, for example, an alternative operating system.